UofGSocialRobotics/Conversational-Agent/food/resources/data_collection/healthRecSys/README.md

 * `health_wtags.json`: healthy recommender system, not-recommended recipes randomly selected, with tags on eval page.

 **For all the pilot files + `hybrid_coef31.json` the _final scores_ and _pref scores_ are switched.**

+## Subjective evaluation

+Subjective evaluation has the same design, but users rate the 5 recommended recipes (as opposed to choosing 5 recipes out of 30).

+The files with the data of this evaluation are `s_pilot_pref.json`, `s_pilot_health.json`, `s_pilot_hybrid.json`.
+The hybrid system is the Hybrid-31 (pref-score if coef 3 and health score is coef 1).